BKHChathuranga/PlanetHop/README.md

-# Planetory Transportation Booking Application Backend
+# Planetory Transportation Booking Application

-Welcome to the Planetary Transportation Booking Application Backend!
-This backend serves as the server-side component for a booking application.
-It provides the necessary APIs and functionalities to handle booking-related operations with sign-in functionalities.
+Welcome to the Planetary Transportation Booking Application!
+This project consists of both the backend and frontend components that work together to create a comprehensive booking application tailored for planetary transportation.

 ## Table of Contents